-The DNSSAB is providing funding for an overall cost escalation of 2.75%, which can be used to support general wage increases, including increases above the \$1/hour, wage increases of non-RECE staff, and wage increases of RECE's staff whose salaries are \$25/hour or higher.
-If cost escalation supports are not sufficient, Service Providers are encouraged to complete the Actual Cost of Care exercise.
-For additional details, please refer to Section 4: Actual Cost of Care.
+The DNSSAB is providing funding for an overall cost escalation of 4.91% (a compounded cost escalation factor of 2.75% for 2023 and 2.1% in 2024), which can be used to support general wage increases, including increases above the \$1/hour, wage increases of non-RECE staff, wage increases of RECE front line staff whose salaries are \$26/hour or higher and increases of RECE Supervisors and Home Child Care Visitors whose salaries are \$29/hour or higher.
+If cost escalation supports are not sufficient, Service Providers are encouraged to complete the Emerging Issues Funding Application.
+For additional details, please refer to Section 4: Emerging Issues Funding.